Adnan Alaoda: Education and career

 Alaoda was born in 1975 in Raqqa, Syria.
 He moved to Damascus in 1993 to continue his studies.
-He attained a bachelor's degree in Journalism from the University of Damascus and in 2000 he obtained his second bachelor degree in Theatre Criticism and Literature from the same university.
+He attained a bachelor's degree in journalism from the University of Damascus and in 2000 he obtained his second bachelor's degree in Theatre Criticism and Literature from the same university.
 In 2005, Alaoda worked as a screenwriter for Channel Al-Jazeera Children in Qatar.
 Then, he worked as a consultant for Mamdouh Adwan Publishing House in Damascus, Syria in 2006.
 After a few years, he was the presenter and producer of "Book World" which is a program that was featured on Sky News Arabic.
 In 2013, Alaoda moved to Dubai because of the war in Syria.
 He worked in Dubai as the Event Manager at Al Rewaq Cultural and Artistic Event.
 Now, Alaoda Lives in Rotterdam, the Netherlands.
 He wrote the scripts for many popular TV series including "Blood Cup", "Doors for the Clouds", "What Happened in Damascus" and "Yarning-Tawq".
 He published three plays in colloquial Arabic one of which was "Lost Horses" which won in 2015 the Sultan Al-Qasimi award for Best Arabic Play in The Festival of Arabic Theatre in Rabat, Morocco.
 Alaoda also published two poetry collections including "The Drunkenness of the Mad".
 He wrote the script for the documentary film "Women’s Talk" and many famous bands and singers sung his lyrics including Macadi Nahass, Lena Chamamaan, and Rasha Rizk.